ahopper/Patroclus/readme.md

   * [SparkSDR](http://www.ihopper.org/radio/) my client for [Hermes Lite](https://github.com/softerhardware/Hermes-Lite) - emulator will provide up to 32 receivers for hermes lite extended old protocol.

 ## Build

-It can be built with Visual Studio 2013 or Visual Studio 2013 Express desktop edition.
+The original Patroclus project is depreciated but can be built with Visual Studio 2013 or later.
 It uses .net4.5

+Patroclus.Avalonia is where any further development will be, it has the advantage of running on windows, linux and macos.
+To build install the .net6.0 sdk then from the Patroclus.Avalonia directory run the following:-

+dotnet restore

+dotnet run

 ![Patroclus](docs/patroclus.JPG)